Rolands-Laucis/Pauca/readme.md

 ## Running Marble.

 Currently Marble's specification is being devloped by Rolands Laucis, and this may take a considerable amount of time.
 So far there is no implementation of the Marble engine, i.e. it is still just an idea.
-You are free to implement it in whatever language you wish.
+You are free to implement it in whatever language you wish, so long as you credit this repo.

 Marble would be built with Node.js, so it could simply run with a CLI as such: